Our Operating Agreement Template is included in our Pro and Premium plans. It’s also available for $125 with our starter plan.

 The important thing is that you make provisions for the future with this section.

 In this section, you’ll want to describe a few different financial decisions for your business.
-For example, will your LLC be taxed under pass-through taxation on your federal tax return, or will you elect C corporation or S corporation status?
+For example, will your LLC be taxed under pass-through taxation on your federal tax return, or will you elect What is a C corporation? or S corporation (please see our What is an S Corp? page) status?
 You’ll want to describe this choice in your agreement.

 Your operating agreement might also describe your accounting method, if and when you’ll obtain business loans, and more.